 For behavior verification tests (with mocks), the test describes ‘how’ the SUT interacts with its dependency (not something a consumer would care about).
 This is also documentation but redundant (We can just read the production code for this).

-Favor functional tests
+Favor functional/integration tests

 Favor usage of real implementations